Educator Preparation Program (EPP)

 - Completed 60 SCH with a minimum cumulative grade point average of 2.75

-- Completed at least 12 SCH in their major/teaching field coursework with no grade lower than a C and a GPA greater than 2.75
+- Completed at least 12 SCH in their major/teaching field coursework (15 SCH if Math or Science major) with no grade lower than a C and a GPA greater than 2.75.

 - Completed course work to demonstrate proficiency across several subjects.
 Students must have earned a grade of C or better in these courses: